timothystotts/fpga-serial-acl-tester-1/README.md

 containing only Verilog-2001 modules.
 Plain HDL without a soft CPU or C code is authored to talk with board components, an accelerometer peripheral, and a 16x2 character LCD peripheral.
 The project is named "Single Clock" as clock enable pulses are used instead of clock dividers as much as possible throughout the design.
+The design additionally includes a working OS-VVM test-bench in VHDL-2008 to exercise the RTL in simulation.
+Only a single default test is implemented.

 The folder ACL-Tester-Design-Single-Clock-VHDL contains a Xilinx Vivado project with sources containing only VHDL-2002 and VHDL-2008 modules.
 Plain HDL without a soft CPU or C code is authored to talk with board components, an accelerometer peripheral, and a 16x2 character LCD peripheral.
 The project is named "Single Clock" as clock enable pulses are used instead of clock dividers as much as possible throughout the design.
+The design additionally includes a working OS-VVM test-bench in VHDL-2008 to exercise the RTL in simulation.
+Only a single default test is implemented.

 These three groupings of design provide equivalent functionality, excepting that the HDL designs provide additional animation effect of the board's three-emitter RGB LEDs.
 Additionally, work is merged from